ottobricks/credit-risk-study-case/credit-risk/intro.md

  - approved X (currency) out of Y requested in total
  - served X out of Y retailers that requested loans
  - incurred into X `default_volume` (financial loss)

-Of course, we can always hedge losses with credit product pricing, but this goes far beyond the scope of a case study.

 ### Ambitious
 Ambitious means that we are willing to approve a loan if the same formula above applies but with $2 * standard\_deviation_{30days}$, higher multiplier for standard deviation upper bound.